yuliaya/trading_model_for_review/README.md

 # Trading model
-A simulation model of a luxury second-hand goods market This model simulates different scenarios for a trading platform using mathematical, statistical, econometric models to recreate each step of an item lifetime
+A simulation model of a goods resale market
+This model simulates different scenarios for a trading platform using mathematical, statistical, econometric models to recreate each step of an item lifetime

 ## Trading logic for a random item